docutils/docutils/docutils/docs/ref/doctree.rst

     category.

   :Analogues: Describes analogous elements in well-known document
-    models such as HTML_ or DocBook_.
+    models such as `HTML` [html.spec]_ or `DocBook` [DocBook5.1]_.
     Lists similarities and differences.

   :Processing: Lists formatting or rendering recommendations for the
     element.

-  :Parents: A list of elements which may contain the element.
+  :Parents: Lists elements which may contain the element.

-  :Children: A list of elements which may occur within the element
+  :Children: Lists elements which may occur within the element,
-    followed by the formal XML content model from the `Docutils DTD`_.
+    optionally followed by the formal XML content model from the `Docutils Generic DTD`_.

-  :Attributes: Describes (or refers to descriptions of) the possible
-    values and semantics of each attribute.
+  :Attributes: Lists attributes that are defined for this element.

   :Parameter Entities:
-    Lists the `parameter entities <parameter entity reference_>`__ which directly or indirectly include the element (if applicable).
+    Lists the `parameter entities`_ which directly or indirectly include the element (if applicable).

 * Additional free text description and explanations (optional).